 Lisa Morrise, Executive Director.
-Lisa has three grown children who had special needs, including her youngest who was born unable to breathe or swallow and required a tracheotomy for a number of years.
+Lisa has three grown children who had special needs, including her youngest, now 29, who was born unable to breathe or swallow and required a tracheotomy for a number of years.
 Skyler has had 46 surgeries for numerous more procedures.

 Lisa has lobbied for pediatric palliative care, served on the Governing Board of Salt Lake’s early intervention program (DDI Vantage), was a member of the State of Utah Early Intervention Board, and served on the Primary Children’s Hospital Family Advisory Council, which she co-chaired and facilitated.